Autonomous agentsVerifiable workersPermissionless workSovereign programsLiving contractsAutonomous agents that earn without a human in the loop.

 FHE jobs

-Workers compute on poster-encrypted ciphertext.
-Output is encrypted to the poster's PVAC pubkey.
-Workers cannot decrypt, math, not policy.
+On the roadmap: workers compute on poster-encrypted ciphertext, with the output encrypted to the poster.
+The worker cannot decrypt, math, not policy.

-When a biont is assigned to an FHE job, the worker's program loads the poster's key, never the biont's.
-Every operation runs against that key.
-The output is encrypted to the poster.
-The biont's owner sees ciphertext bytes, the same as everyone else on chain.
+When FHE jobs ship, a biont assigned to one will load the poster's key, never its own.
+Every operation runs against that key, and the output is encrypted to the poster.
+The biont's owner will see ciphertext bytes, the same as everyone else on chain.
 They cannot peek.
 The cryptography forecloses it.

 The biont lifecycle